 Geographic Connection to Pennsylvania: Peckville, Lackawanna County

-Born on August 30, 1938, in South Plainfield, New Jersey, Helen Ruggierihas worked as both an editor and a publisher, and for the last twenty years, she has taught at the University of Pittsburgh, Bradford Campus.
-Ruggieri's poetry encompasses many themes, including the feeling of being a foreigner, growing up in Pennsylvania, and teenage angst.
+Born on August 30, 1938, in South Plainfield, New Jersey, Helen Ruggieri has worked as both an editor and a publisher, and for over twenty years, she has also taught at the University of Pittsburgh, Bradford Campus.
+Ruggieri's poetry encompasses many diverse themes, including the feeling of being a foreigner, growing up in Pennsylvania, and observing the natural world.

 Aside from writing poetry, Ruggieri has worked in jobs as both an editor and a publisher.
-One of her first jobs was society editor for the Olean Time Herald.
-She has also worked as an editor and publisher at the Allegany Mountain Press, as well as a professor in composition at Jamestown Community College in Olean, New York.
-She also taught at the University of Pittsburgh at Bradford as a Professor of English.
+One of her first jobs was Society Editor for the Olean Times Herald.
+She has also worked as an editor and publisher at the Allegany Mountain Press.
+She served as a professor in composition at Jamestown Community College, then as an English professor at the University of Pittsburgh (Bradford), in addition to running independent writing workshops for the African American Center for Cultural Development in Olean, NY.

-Ruggieri currently resides in Olean, New York, where she continues to write poetry from her home.
+At the time of this writing, Ruggieri resides in Olean, New York, where she continues to write poetry from her home.

 The Poetess.
 Olean, NY: Uroborus Books, 1981.